 Only three examples have survived.
 The oldest, now in the Metropolitan Museum, New York, is dated 1720.

 Despite its perceived limitations many musicians were interested in this new invention, so similar instruments, inspired by Cristofori's pioneering work, were made in northern Germany, Portugal, Spain and England in the period before 1750.
 Their soft leather hammer coverings, usually laid over a hollow cylindrical head, gave them a sweet and expressive tone, but this limited their use in ensemble, where contemporary Italian harpsichords, with their clear articulation and bright tone, had a worthwhile advantage.
-Yet for solos, or to accompany a singer, these early fortepianos were highly prized because the keyboard player could follow the phrasing and emphasis of the voice, making gradations of soft and loud, and strong accents where required.
+(Much more so than French or Flemish instruments which tend to blend into the ensemble.)
+Neverthelss, for solos, or to accompany a singer, these early fortepianos were highly prized because the keyboard player could follow the phrasing and emphasis of the voice, making gradations of soft and loud, and strong accents where required.
 Most examples continued to be made with only four octaves, C to c3 in Italy, or C to d3 in Portugal, perhaps reflecting their anticipated use in vocal accompaniments.
 (You can read more about such instruments in chapter 1, The Pianoforte in the Classical Era, by Michael Cole, Oxford University Press, 1998, and in The Early Pianoforte, Stewart Pollens, Cambridge, 1995).

 Until 1770 the harpsichord continued to be the instrument of choice for concerts and opera productions but during the 1760s several makers were working on new designs that would make the fortepiano a more desirable instrument.